2021 Washington wildfires: Fires

-Timeline of events

 The month of April had more fires than the previous year, and a year-to-date record 410 fires occurred on state-managed lands by the second week of June.

 The Joseph Canyon Fire burned on both sides of the Oregon–Washington border during June.
 It was ignited by lightning during the night of June 3–4.

 The Hair Road Fire in Walla Walla County south of Lower Monumental Dam grew to 10,000 acres before being contained on June 21.

 A brush fire near Lind in Adams County was ignited on the morning of June 27 and grew to 20,000 acres the same day.
 It resulted in the closure of Washington State Route 21.
 By June 29, it was 100% contained.

 The Cedar Hills Fire began on June 28 near the Seattle suburb of Issaquah and grew to over 30 acres, involving Eastside Fire and Rescue and state firefighting resources.

 Smoke from British Columbia fires that occurred during the 2021 Western North America heat wave began to enter Washington in early July.